StackHub-LLC/LicHelper/README.md

-# SkyArc License Helper for StackHub Products
+# SkyArc Licence Helper for StackHub Licences

 A helper class that finds valid StackHub licences on SkyArc systems.
 Note that the `StackHubLic` class and extension disabling is only available in SkySpark 3.0.13 or later.